Resilient Communities in Maryland

 As the research organization for this project, Groundswell is convening local officials, community leaders, and decision-makers from utility providers in a series of open tables.
 These conversations focus on individual community needs and the potential for program replicability to ensure future resilience hubs will serve high-priority community needs sustainably for years to come.

-If you are interested in making a difference for your community by shaping community strategies to learn about energy resilience, share how your community is impacted by power outages and climate change, and shape strategies to better prepare your community for severe weather and other disruptive events.
-If you are interested in joining the Eastern Shore Resiliency Council, please Register Here or reach out to Tiffani Lawson, Energy Programs Lead-Mid Atlantic.
+Join Groundswell’s Baltimore Resiliency Council and make a difference for your community by shaping community strategies to learn about energy resilience, share how your community is impacted by power outages and climate changes, and shape strategies to better prepare your community for emergency situations.
+The council will be made up of community members and will meet for two-hour sessions once a month for six months beginning in November 2023.
+Meetings may be held virtually or in person.